abskmj/notes/content/posts/trading-view-charts/pancakeswap-tokens.md

 summary: " "
 ---

 >  [**PancakeSwap**](https://pancakeswap.finance/) Cheaper and faster than Uniswap?
-Discover PancakeSwap, the leading DEX on Binance Smart Chain (BSC) with the best farms in DeFi and a lottery for CAKE.
+Discover PancakeSwap, the leading DEX on Binance Smart Chain (BSC) with the best farms in Defi and a lottery for CAKE.

+This showcases couple of OHLC Charts for Pancakeswap Tokens implemented using the [TradingView Lightweight Charts](https://www.tradingview.com/lightweight-charts/) and [Bitquery.io](https://bitquery.io/) APIs.

+[TradingView Techincal Analysis Charts](https://in.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/?feature=technical-analysis-charts) can replace the Lightweight Charts.
+You would need to request access to the technical charts on their website to use them.

+I run a gig on [Fiverr.com](https://www.fiverr.com/share/Gd8pwL) to help with such integrations and customizations.

+> If you are new to Fiverr, you can use [my referral link](http://www.fiverr.com/s2/730602a4fa) to signup and get 20% off on your first order.

 # OHLC Chart with Bitquery GraphQL API